What is penetration testing?

 - What's the difference between a pen test and vulnerability scan?

-While a vulnerability scan uses only automated tools to search for known vulnerabilities, a penetration test is a more in-depth assessment.
-Pentesting utilises a combination of machine and human-driven approaches to identify hidden weaknesses.
+While a vulnerability scan uses only automated tools to search for known vulnerabilities, a penetration test is a more in-depth assessment which utilises a combination of machine and human-driven approaches to identify hidden weaknesses.

 - Who performs a penetration test?